-In coherence with Recommendation 33, letter a) of the Corporate Governance Code, in order to assess annually the adequacy, effectiveness and efficiency of the Internal Controls and Risk Management System, the Board of Directors, with the support of the Risks, Related Party Transactions and Sustainability Committee, at the meetings on 30 March 2021 and 7 April 2021, examined the reports of the heads of the company control functions and the information of the Manager in Charge of preparing the corporate accounting documents, in conformity with the accounting standards and the requirements of homogeneity dictated by the preparation of the consolidated financial statements, as well as any further information useful for monitoring the company risks produced by the competent structures and/or by the company instructed to perform the accounts audit.
+In coherence with Recommendation 33, letter a) of the Corporate Governance Code, in order to assess annually the adequacy, effectiveness and efficiency of the Internal Controls and Risk Management System, the Board of Directors, with the support of the Risks, Related Party Transactions and Sustainability Committee, at the meetings on 17 March 2022 and 7 April 2021, examined the reports of the heads of the company control functions and the information of the Manager in Charge of preparing the corporate accounting documents, in conformity with the accounting standards and the requirements of homogeneity dictated by the preparation of the consolidated financial statements, as well as any further information useful for monitoring the company risks produced by the competent structures and/or by the company instructed to perform the accounts audit.
 At the end of that analysis, the Committee expressed its adequacy assessment also based upon the constant monitoring carried out during the year regarding the prompt adoption of suitable corrective measures against the criticalities that emerged from the activities performed by the company control functions.

 In that context, the Board of Directors approves the guidelines of the Internal Audit function, overseeing their implementation and approves annually, in line with Recommendation 33 letter c) of the Corporate Governance Code, the audit plan, having heard from the Board of Statutory Auditors and the Chief Executive Officer.
-In implementation of that prerogative, on 7 April 2021, the doValue Board of Directors, also based upon the favourable opinion issued by the Risks, Related Party Transactions and Sustainability Committee, approved the 2021 Audit Plan of the Internal Audit Function.
-Thereafter, on 20 December 2021, a proposal of revision of that Plan was submitted to the Board itself, aimed at reflecting the impacts on the activities of the Function deriving from a temporary reduction of the available resources connected to the replacement of some elements of the resigning staff, which the Board examined and approved having heard the favourable opinion of the Risks, Related Party Transactions and Sustainability Committee.
+In implementation of that prerogative, on 17 April 2022, the doValue Board of Directors, also based upon the favourable opinion issued by the Risks, Related Party Transactions and Sustainability Committee, approved the 2022 Audit Plan of the Internal Audit Function.
+Subsequently, on 14 December 2022, the Board examined, with the support of the Risks, Related Party Transactions and Sustainability Committee, an update to this Plan, aimed at reflecting the impacts on the activities of the Departments established at the subsidiaries doValue Spain and doValue Greece resulting from a temporary reduction in available resources as well as the need to replace certain tasks initially planned with other activities assessed as higher priority during the year.
+These changes, previously examined and approved by the respective Boards of Directors, were accompanied by a confirmation of the initial scope of the Group's planned audits in Italy, although some additional assignments were conducted during the year to address specific requests from the Boards and Management.